 Things looked grim for the Cloverdale Arts Alliance a month ago.
-Their rainy day fund was depleted and they had to cut all of their programs due to the pandemic.
+Their rainy day fund on how to file bankruptcy was depleted and they had to cut all of their programs due to the pandemic.

 Next, the organization, which operates a downtown arts center and sponsors an outdoor concert series, received a federal grant of $ 90,452 through a program called Shuttered Venue Operators Grants.